-- Visit the research centre at Liverpool Women's Hospital or one of our community centres twice while you are pregnant, once in early and once in late pregnancy.
-At the first visit you will be asked to answer some questions, complete some questionnaires, and give a small amount of blood, urine, and hair.
-At the second visit you will be asked to complete some questionnaires, give a small amount of blood and take a kit home to collect a small sample of your poo.
-At this visit you will also be given some kits to collect samples from yourself and your baby at home after your baby is born. - Provide some samples.
-Around the time of birth we will ask you to donate some samples, including your placenta (afterbirth), some blood left in the umbilical cord (cord blood) and a small amount of colostrum (first breast milk).
+- Answer some questions.
+Twice during pregnancy (once in early and once in late pregnancy), and when your baby is 3 months, 12 months and 24 months old we will ask you to complete some questionnaires about things like your and your baby's health, wellbeing and lifestyle. - Provide some samples.
+During your pregnancy we will ask you to give a sample of blood, urine, hair and poo.
+Around the time of birth, we will ask you to donate some samples, including your placenta (afterbirth), some blood left in the umbilical cord (cord blood) and a small amount of colostrum (early breast milk).
 Please be reassured, taking blood from the umbilical cord will not cause any pain or distress to your baby.
-After your baby is born, we will ask you to collect some samples of your breast milk and your baby's poo using the kits provided at your second visit to the research centre.
+After your baby is born, we will ask you to collect some samples of your breast milk and your baby's poo.
+You do not have to give all of these samples you can choose which you are happy to provide.
 For more detailed information about the samples we will be collecting and how they will be used, please refer to our Supplementary Participant Information: Taking Part in the Study / Microbiome - Shortly after birth, we will also ask if we can measure your baby's body composition (the amount of fat, bone, water, and muscle in the body) using a piece of equipment called a 'PEA POD'.
 Your baby will need to lie in a special incubator for a short time whilst measurements are being taken, however this should not cause any pain or discomfort.
-For more detailed information about the PEA POD and what will happen to your baby, please refer to our Supplementary Participant Information: PEA POD. - Answer some questions on your and your baby's health, when your baby is around the ages of 3 months and 12 months.
-We will do this by email, text or by sending you a letter, whichever you prefer. - Visit one of our community centres when your baby is two years old so that we can see how they are growing and developing.
+For more detailed information about the PEA POD and what will happen to your baby, please refer to our Supplementary Participant Information: PEA POD. - Visit one of our community centres when your baby is two years old so that we can see how they are growing and developing.
 You will also be able to ask any questions you may have about your health or your baby's health and development. - Agree to be contacted again in the future.
-We will contact you again in the future to invite you and your baby to take part in follow up assessments (answer more questions and / or attend more visits).
+We will contact you again in the future to invite you and your baby to take part in follow-up assessments (answer more questions and / or attend more visits).
 It is your choice whether to take part in each of these.
 You will be provided with full information for each and given time to decide if you would like to be involved.
-If you decide not to take part, the care you or your family receives will not be affected in anyway. - Give permission for us to request information that the NHS, government departments and other organisations already hold about you and your baby.
+If you decide not to take part, the care you or your family receive will not be affected in any way. - Give permission for us to request additional information that the NHS, government departments and other organisations already hold about you and your baby.
 We would like to look at this information so that we can understand how health and other life events are related.
-This will only be done with your permission.
-You will need to agree to us getting some information from your NHS, healthcare and birth records, but anything more than this will be optional.

-For more detailed information about what will happen at each study visit, please refer to our Supplementary Participant Information: Taking Part in the Study.
+For more detailed information about what will happen during the study, please refer to our Supplementary Participant Information: Taking Part in the Study or you can contact a member of the C-GULL research team.